 Building Solution

 Carpark

 A carpark can be a whole, or part, of a building.
-It is any building not associated with a Class 1 building and accommodates more than three vehicles on one storey.
+It is any building not associated with a Class 1 building and contains more than three vehicle spaces on one storey.
 It is not a "private garage".